NightB1ade/RolePlayingGames/DungeonsAndDragons/5e/TalesOfAvernus/AdventureLog/Session3.md

 Eliseo leads the way through the door to the north into a corridor that bends to the right
 - Following it along with a light he hears a sudden exclamation followed by the sound of someone running away
-- The party gives chase through a winding corridor, spotting a heavily armoured, fleeing cultist who yells ‘Intruders!’ as Eliseo catches up to him
+- The party gives chase through a winding corridor, spotting a heavily armoured, fleeing cultist who yells, ‘Intruders!’, as Eliseo catches up to him

 The cultist flees into R18 and the party can hear several footsteps from behind the door to R17
 - The party bundles into the corridor and is engaged in a close quarters melee in the tight confines of the corridor with 5 armoured cultists